dioptra-io/irisctl/README.md

-`irisctl` is a command line tool to make it easier to work Iris.
-It has two main command groups:
+`irisctl` is a command line tool to make it easier for Iris developers and users to work Iris.

+**IMPORTANT:** Since Iris is not available as a public service at this time, `irisctl` unit tests and code coverage are still under development.
+We will bring `irisctl` up to production-quality standards as development continues.

+`irisctl` has two main command groups:

   - Iris API commands
   - Non-API commands for checking and analyzing Iris data

-To build `irisctl` from source, you need the standard developments tools (make, git) and also the Go language compiler on your machine.
+To build `irisctl` from source, you need the standard developments tools (`make`, `git`) and also the Go language compiler on your machine.
 ```
 $ cd /to/your/work/directory
 $ git clone https://github.com/dioptra-io/irisctl.git